 An integrated study of the history, physical, sociocultural, and psychological effects of substance abuse and the underlying disease of addiction.
 The course content relies on the most current data and studies as well as practical information and interviews drawn from treatment professionals and their patients.
 The material gives perceptive insights into the complex fields of drug abuse, compulsive behaviors, addiction, treatment, recovery, and prevention.
-Prerequisite: Must be enrolled in the 2nd or 3rd Professional year and be in good academic standing
+Prerequisite: Must be enrolled in the second or third professional year